-Not everyone can have a sprawling bathroom with floor-to-ceiling marble tiles, extra-wide soaking tubs, and roaring fireplaces.
+Not everyone can have a sprawling bathroom with floor-to-ceiling marble tiles, an extra-wide soaking tub, and a roaring fireplace.
 But everyone can have a bathroom that feels luxe, no matter how old or small.
 A bathroom renovation may be out of reach, or your rental may have been renovated in the '70s, but with a few small accents, you can take your space from plain to polished with minimal effort.

 Take note from your favorite hotel rooms: All you need is an edited selection of products, a functional space, and matching linens.
 If your products are spreading all over the counter or your bathmat has seen better days, it may be time for a quick refresh.
 Wondering what other small details will make your bathroom feel more organized, sophisticated, and grown-up?
-Count the ways in which your bathroom could use a little love—and step it up with little luxuries that'll make it feel extra special.
+Here's where bathroom accessory ideas come in handy.
+Let's count the ways in which your bathroom could use a little love—and step it up with little luxuries that'll make it feel extra special.

 A Shower Curtain—With a Liner